House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Mature Size: 20–40 feet tall, 25–30 feet wide

 Flowering Dogwood trees have white flowers that bloom in April or May.
-This is a small, decorative tree with oval-shaped, smooth leaves.
+They are small, decorative trees with oval-shaped, smooth leaves.
 In the fall, the leaves turn scarlet and purple.
-The Flowering Dogwood also produces red berries that grow in clusters.
-These berries can remain on the trees in the winter.
-They are eaten by wildlife and migrating birds.
-While these trees are beautiful, they’re delicate.
-They don’t tolerate pruning well and are susceptible to decay and fungal infections.
-If the tree is damaged, it heals slowly.
+The Flowering Dogwood also produces red berries that grow in clusters, which can remain on the trees in the winter.

 Pros